nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 {{! multiexcerpt name='translation-contribution-with-github'}}

 1. For now, English translations are managed only on GitHub.

   * For Web UI labels, edit the [Nuxeo Web UI](https://github.com/nuxeo/nuxeo-web-ui/blob/master/i18n/messages.json) or [Nuxeo UI Elements](https://github.com/nuxeo/nuxeo-ui-elements/blob/master/i18n/messages.json) JSON files.

-  * For JSF UI labels, looking at the [reference messages.properties](https://github.com/nuxeo/nuxeo-platform-lang-ext/blob/master/src/main/resources/crowdin/messages.properties) file at can help you understand in which GitHub repository or module the original translation is.
+  * For JSF UI labels, looking at the [reference messages.properties](https://github.com/nuxeo/nuxeo-platform-lang-ext/blob/master/src/main/resources/crowdin/messages.properties) file can help you understand in which GitHub repository or module the original translation is.
 For instance, look for the following sample lines:

     ```
     ## DO NOT EDIT FOLLOWING LINE